What is the International Friendship Program?

 How are the matches made?

-The applications for both hosts and students include several questions about hobbies, habits, preferences, and previous experiences.
-We do our best to match hosts and students on mutual answers, but the goal of the IFP is to meet people from around the world and learn about them and their countries!
+The applications for both hosts and students include several questions about hobbies, habits, preferences, and previous international experiences.
+We do our best to match hosts and students on mutual answers, but the goal of the IFP is to meet people from around the world and learn about them and their countries.

 Absolutely!
 We are always appreciative of those who can help a few more students learn about the United States.
+If you enjoy the IFP, please spread the word!

-When will I meet my student?
+When will I meet my partner?

-Matches will be made in the first few weeks of the fall semester.
+Matches will be made in the first few weeks of the semester.
 As your mutual schedules allow, you are welcome to meet for coffee or an event on your own.

 How do I join?

-If you are interested in participating in the program, please complete the appropriate application above.
+If you are interested in participating in the IFP, please complete the appropriate application above.
 EIU employees have already been subject to a background check as part of their employment, but non-EIU employees must also submit a background check.
 This is at no cost to you and only takes a few days.